Ron Tabb

 From 1981 through 1983 he was married to and coached Mary Decker.
 While overseeing Decker's training Mary set several world records both indoors and outdoors.
 Among the many records she set were the 1 mile, 3,000, 5,000, and 10,000.
 Decker remains the only athlete to ever accomplish this feat male or female.

-Born and raised in Lexington, Mo.
+Born and raised in Lexington, Missouri.
 Tabb began running track in the spring of his junior year.
 He immediately found success running the two mile where he set the L.H.S. school record which still stands as of 2020.
 Tabb's success earned him an athletic scholarship to Central Missouri State University.

 At Central Missouri, Tabb broke every school record from the mile to 10,000 meters and he was a four time NCAA All American.
 After college, in 1977 Tabb set his sights on qualifying for the 1980 United States Olympic marathon trials and in January 1978 he won his first major marathon in Houston (2:17:11) setting a Texas state record and qualifying for the United States Olympic trials.

 In January 1980, Tabb again won the Houston Marathon (2:13:35) re-setting the mark he established in 1978, then in February he won the Mardi Gras Marathon in New Orleans (2:11:00) setting a Louisiana state marathon record which continues to stand in 2020.
 In April Tabb finished 3rd at the Boston Marathon (2:14:48), and in May Tabb went on to finish 4th at the Olympic Marathon (2:12:39) trails.